 Less than a generation ago there was little hope for treating most of these disorders, but we are beginning to better understand the brain's resilience and its capacity for renewal.
 We are acquiring new tools to illuminate neurological function and dysfunction, and more scientists and clinicians are studying these disorders than ever before.
 We are, in short, on the cusp of a new era in biomedicine.

-The vision of the leaders at the Jan and Dan Duncan Neurological Research (NRI) Institute is to foster a multi-disciplinary, collaborative environment that will facilitate fundamental discoveries in neuroscience with the ultimate goal of translating them to therapies for many incurable neurological and neurodegenerative conditions.
+To meet this moment of opportunity, Texas Children's Hospital and Baylor College of Medicine opened the Jan and Dan Duncan Neurological Research Institute (NRI) in 2011.
+Building on our considerable strengths in genetics, neuroscience and pediatrics, the NRI is designed to foster a multidisciplinary, collaborative environment that will facilitate fundamental discoveries in neuroscience with the ultimate goal of translating them to therapies for many incurable neurological and neurodegenerative conditions.

 The Texas Medical Center (TMC) is the largest in the world, and its institutions treat about 6 million patients each year.
-The 344,000 square foot silver-level LEED-certified NRI building, nestled in the heart of the TMC, brings Baylor College of Medicine and Texas Children's Hospital researchers working on neurodevelopment and neurological diseases under one roof and provides space to recruit investigators with complementary areas of expertise.
+The 344,000 square foot silver-level LEED-certified NRI building, nestled in the heart of the TMC, relocates Baylor College of Medicine and Texas Children's Hospital researchers working on neurodevelopment and neurological diseases under one roof and provides space for us to recruit investigators with complementary areas of expertise.

-The Jan and Dan Duncan Neurological Research Institute also physically links Baylor College of Medicine and Texas Children's Hospital to M.D.
+The NRI also physically links Baylor College of Medicine and Texas Children's Hospital to M.D.
 Anderson Cancer Center, where University of Texas collaborators lend strength in developmental biology and epigenetics.
 Most importantly, NRI's location adjacent to the hospitals fosters relationships between the lab and the clinic, which are integral to the translational research enterprise.